aerogear/offix/docs/ref-conflict-server.md

 # Server side conflict resolution

-Offix provides out of the box conflict resolution for Node.JS platform.
+Offix provides out of the box conflict resolution for any Node.JS platform.
-For other languages you can follow Conflict specification chapter to implement custom detectiom mechanism for your resolvers.
+For other languages, you can follow the conflict specification chapter to implement a custom detection mechanism for your resolvers.

 ## Usage

-Install conflict package inside your Node.js project.
+Install the conflict package inside your Node.js project.

 ```
 npm install offix-conflicts-server